• Skip to primary navigation

 • Ground nutmeg - try grating some fresh nutmeg for the best flavor

-• Chopped pecans -try toasting them for a great nutty flavor
+• Chopped pecans -try toasting pecans for a great nutty flavor

 Step 1.
 In a small bowl or ramekin, mix the yeast with warm water to dissolve

 Step 2.
-Add the milk to a glass measuring cup and heat the milk in the microwave until hot, then add to a bowl of a stand mixer with the softened butter, sugar, and salt and stir until it's combined.
-Now let this mixture cool.
+Add the milk to a glass measuring cup and heat it in the microwave until hot.
+Then add it to a stand mixer bowl with the softened butter, sugar, and salt and stir until combined.
+Now, let this mixture cool.

 Step 3.
-Beat the eggs together then add to the milk mixture, then add the yeast and stir this until it's combined.
+Beat the eggs together, add to the milk mixture, then add the yeast and stir until it’s combined.

 Step 4.
 Fit the mixer with the dough hook.
-Next, start adding the flour one cup at a time until a stiff dough forms.
+Next, add the flour one cup at a time until a stiff dough forms.

 Steps for making a yeast bread dough.